 Pupils who attend therapy or intervention sessions are provided with a safe space to talk about difficult emotions or experiences, enabling them to be open with us about their mental wellbeing.
-All pupils make progress towards the outcome target set before sessions start.
+All pupils are set clear outcome targets before sessions start.
 At the end of each session staff note their progress towards these targets and provide qualitative information.
 Some outcomes that have been met are:

 - Increased attendance at school

-- Awareness of emotions and confidence to share with others
+- Awareness of emotions and confidence to share with others.

 - Confidence with friendships

 - Ability to discuss life events

 - Social group participation

 - Ability to recognise anxiety

 - Increased management of Anger emotions

 - Role modelling

-Family support worker keeps in regular contact with class teams on the impact of sessions, looking at decreased behaviours in class and increased engagement in school.
-Depending on the impact the work maybe continued, changed or discontinued.
+Family support workers keep in regular contact with class teams on the impact of sessions, looking at decreased behaviours in class and increased engagement in school.
+Following assessment depending on the impact the work maybe continued, changed or discontinued.
 On some occasions therapies and interventions are not suitable due to the severity of need.
 In these cases, alternatives are sought, such as referrals to Specialist CAMHS services, or signposting for class teams to support.